mrtamm/sqlstore/MANUAL.md

 of `ValueMapper`s in order to set parameters or read values.
 The list is overridable and customizable but without them SqlStore would not know how to handle parameters and results.
 Therefore, support for a parameter/result value type is determined by internally used `ValueMapper` instances, and when a type is not supported, SqlStore will inform about this at scripts loading time with a `ScriptSetupException`.

 The registry of `ValueMapper`s is maintained by the `Bindings` class, which also provides methods to update the list of mappers.

+### Exception Handling

+Regarding possible exceptions, there are two specific ones that SqlStore uses.

+Loading time failures, regarding the targeted scripts file, are often thrown as `ScriptSetupException` where the message often also indicates the exact place where the problem was discovered.

+All query-related exceptions are thrown as `ScriptExecutionException`, which is a runtime exception and therefore does not have to be caught.
+The exception may also contain an `SQLException` for further details.
+For printing out an exception, it is enough to print out `ScriptExecutionException`, which also includes inner exception in its output.

+### Inspection

+The `SqlStore` class provides a few methods for inspecting its contents.

+The number of scripts within a store instance can be resolved with the `size()` method.

+Although all the details about the scripts within the store can be printed with the `toString()` method, the more preferred solution is to use the `printState(PrintStream)` method, which writes directly to the stream and thus is more memory-efficient.

 The SQL Scripts File